cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 Students can get it for free, and other people can get a free 30-day evaluation trial.
 You can download Webstorm from [here](https://www.jetbrains.com/webstorm/download/#section=linux).

-To learn more about Webstorm go [here](https://www.jetbrains.com/webstorm/documentation/).
+To learn more about Webstorm, [go here](https://www.jetbrains.com/webstorm/documentation/).

 A free alternative to Webstorm would be Sublime Text.
 This is an extensible, feature-rich code editor, that is relatively easy to learn.
 It will make your life a whole lot easier, if you're looking to get in the coding business.
 You can download it from [here](https://www.sublimetext.com/3).

-To learn how to use it properly,go [here](https://scotch.io/bar-talk/the-complete-visual-guide-to-sublime-text-3-getting-started-and-keyboard-shortcuts).
+To learn how to use it properly, [go here](https://scotch.io/bar-talk/the-complete-visual-guide-to-sublime-text-3-getting-started-and-keyboard-shortcuts).

 To be more specific, we recommend the following plugins for Meteor development with Sublime Text:
 -Meteor Snippets